Department of Health, Human Performance, Recreation

 Together, the Baylor Laboratories for Exercise Science & Technology (BLEST) and the Exercise Biochemical Nutrition Lab (EBNL) integrate four separate facilities that are housed in the Marrs-McLean Gymnasium (MMG).
 These laboratories provide a collaborative environment where our HHPR faculty and students can conduct several research studies simultaneously.
 These facilities also allow us to deliver the very best hands-on instruction to undergraduate and graduate students in our Exercise Physiology and Athletic Training programs as well as interested students from other programs across campus.

-The BLEST, directed by Dr. Peter Grandjean, include three separate labs and over 3300 sq ft of functional space.
+The BLEST includes three separate labs and over 3300 sq ft of functional space.
 The Cardiopulmonary Assessment and Health Appraisal Lab (MMG 127) is a 2000 sq ft, split-floor room.

-The first floor is equipped with a variety of exercise ergometers (e.g., treadmills, cycle ergometers, recumbent cycles, elliptical trainers, upper-body ergometers), Quinton® electrocardiography and stress-testing systems, MedGraphics™ automated open-loop spirometry, and the latest Parvo-Medics® respiratory gas analysis equipment.
+The lab is equipped with a variety of exercise ergometers (e.g., treadmills, cycle ergometers, recumbent cycles, elliptical trainers, upper-body ergometers), Quinton® electrocardiography and stress-testing systems, MedGraphics™ automated open-loop spirometry, and the latest Parvo-Medics® respiratory gas analysis equipment.
 This equipment enables us to determine cardiorespiratory fitness and aerobic power; blood pressure, heart rate, electrocardiographic and other hemodynamic responses to exercise; pulmonary function at rest and during exertion; and, exercise energy expenditure using the latest technology.
 In addition, Biodex® and Neurocom® systems are used to assess functional strength, endurance, balance, and mobility.
-The Administrative Associate, Mrs. Beth Davis, and our doctoral student offices are located in the second-floor loft.

 The Resistance Testing and Training Lab (MMG 120) is a fully-equipped weight room with a variety of free weights and Cybex™, Body Masters™, and Nebula™ machines.